 The KGB had taken up the chase in earnest.

 Verduci was a puffed-up little man susceptible to flattery and McCullough wanted as much plausible deniability as he could muster.
 Jamaica was looking more and more like a win-win scenario.
 There was the possibility, however remote, the dimwitted President and his Chief of Staff would succeed in the mission and add a new weapon to the U.S. arsenal.
 In all likelihood, they would bumble into disaster, discredit themselves, and create an opening for McCullough in the next presidential election.
-McCullough licked his lips, savoring the possibility of becoming the first person elected president unanimously.
+The General licked his lips, savoring the heady prospect of being the first person elected president unanimously.

 McCullough felt like celebrating.
 He strutted across the room and poured three cognacs, handing one each to the President and Verduci.
 McDannold eyed his drink suspiciously.
 What he really wanted was more Macadamia Brittle.

-Verduci tossed his brandy down like a tequila shot, his face contorting as if he’d swallowed napalm.
-He coughed into his fist and curled up over his knees.
+Verduci tossed his brandy down like a tequila shot, his face contorting like he’d swallowed napalm.
+Coughing into his fist, he curled up over his knees.
 McCullough clapped him between the shoulder blades, grinning.